wopjs/disposable/README.md

 A disposable disposer is both a disposer an a disposable.

-This pattern is useful for library authors who want to create disposers that are compatible to the majority of frameworks.
+This pattern is useful if you want to create disposers that are compatible to more frameworks.

 ```js
 const addListener = (target, type, listener) => {